sjowens1988/Sparse-Data/README.md

 The F1 Score is .39 and the Matthews Correlation Coefficient is 0.34 .
 This is an improvement over our first model, but slightly worse performing than our second model.<br>

 ## What Model to Use?
-There is no right answer.
-It deponds on the situtation.
+There is no right answer, it deponds on the situtation.
+We see that the over and undersampling models performed better than the normally distributed data.
 If the cost of taking action on a predicted event is low, a larger recall is better.
 If the cost of taking action is higher, a higher precision is better.
 You should also look at the contingency tables as well, you could have a precision of 1.0, but if it's only making predicitions on 1 observation, the model not very useful.